Thursday, October 17, Friday, October 18 & Saturday, October 19, 5:00pm – 7:00pm

 Bring your business to Boo!

 Each year, we invite local businesses to set up trick-or-treat stations in the Zoo.
-Organizations are invited to come in costume and decorate their stations, with a winner for the best station each night getting a special tour and animal encounter!
-Annually, we see 1,000-1,200 visitors from the tri-state area each night!
+Organizations are encouraged to come in costume and decorate their stations.
+Each night a winner of the “best station” will be selected and receive a special tour and animal encounter!
+Annually, we see 1000-1200 visitors from the tri-state area each night!

 Download a booth vendor and sponsor letter for more information, or complete our online Sponsor and Vendor Form and someone from the Zoo will get back to you!